 EDUC 690 Applied Research in Education EDUC 690 is the prerequisite for EDUC 698 and MUST be one of the first six semester hours earned as a M.A.T. degree-seeking graduate student in the School of Education.
-ENGL 517 Issues in the Teaching of Literature ENGL 518 Technology and Language Arts Curriculum ELEM 623 Advanced Studies in Teaching Language Arts ELEM 624 Teaching Writing in the Schools ELEM 680 Advanced Studies in Children's Literature READ 552 Teaching Literacy Across the Content Area
+ENGL 517 Issues in the Teaching of Literature ENGL 518 Technology and Language Arts Curriculum ELEM 623 Advanced Studies in Teaching Language Arts ELEM 624 Teaching Writing in the Schools ELEM 680 Advanced Studies in Children's Literature READ 552 Teaching Literacy Across the Content Area Social Studi ies EDUC 690 Applied Research in Education EDUC 690 is the prerequisite for EDUC 698 and MUST be one of the first six semester hours earned as a M.A.T. degree-seeking graduate student in the School of Education.
+READ 552 Teaching Literacy Across the Content Area ELEM 534 Advanced Studies in Teaching Social Studies HIST 602 Directed Readings in 20th Century History

-Social Studies

-82 - School of Education